 2] Disable visual touch feedback

-Access Windows 10 Settings and choose Ease of Access under it.
+Open Windows Settings and choose Ease of Access.

 After that, scroll down to locate ‘Other options’ in the left pane and uncheck the option ‘Show Visual Feedback when I touch the screen’.